 - Derive 50% or more of revenue by selling personal information to third-parties

 It does not matter if you are a private or public business, for-profit or non-profit – any business collecting data about consumers currently within the State of California (including visitors), that meet the above minimum criteria must comply.
 Even if the business is located outside of California, it must comply if it collects the personal data of anyone within the State.
-Some businesses may be exempt for meeting equivalent regulations such as HIPPA (Health Insurance Portability and Accountability Act of 1996) or GLBA (Gramm-Leach-Bliley Act or Financial Services Modernization Act of 1999).
+Some businesses may be exempt from meeting equivalent regulations such as HIPPA (Health Insurance Portability and Accountability Act of 1996) or GLBA (Gramm-Leach-Bliley Act or Financial Services Modernization Act of 1999).
 Please check with your legal counsel if you have any questions about exemptions for your business – this is merely an overview.

 So you meet the requirements – what does your business have to do now?